boeckmann/asm6502/README.txt

        programmer what the instruction does.
 Every instruction is also assigned a numeric value, called the operation code or _opcode_.
        This is what gets written by the assembler as machine code to an output file.
-The opcode is interpreted by the the processor to decide what to do.
+The opcode is interpreted by the processor to decide what to do.

        Beside the instruction itself, additional information may be required to process it.
 The additional information is provided in